Skip to content

 1 file changed, 1 insertion(+)

-This bunch of commands checks out the master branch attaching the content to example.txt and committing it.
-So, our repository is put to the state where we have one commit in the master branch and one in the branch_to_merge branch.
+These commands switch to the master branch, append content to example.txt, and commit the change.
+This puts the repository in a state where the master branch and branch_to_merge branch each have a unique commit.
 The final step is to execute the git merge command after which conflict will occur:

 git merge branch_to_merge